 It is principally aimed at the transcendental homogenization of political and socio-economic relations across the globe.
 It deals with the increasing breakdown of trade barriers and the increasing integration of World market.
 It is geared towards universal homogenization of ideas, cultures, values and even life styles, as well as the deterritorialization and villagization of the world.
-According to Gordimer (1998), Globalisation is principally concerned with the expansion of trade over the oceans and airspace, beyond traditional alliances, which were restricted by old political spheres of influence.39 Globalization, under liberalization entails the removal of administrative barriers to international movement of goods, services, labour and capital, which is turn increases economic interaction among nations.
+According to Gordimer (1998), Globalisation is principally concerned with the expansion of trade over the oceans and airspace, beyond traditional alliances, which were restricted by old political spheres of influence.
+Globalization, under liberalization entails the removal of administrative barriers to international movement of goods, services, labour and capital, which in turn increases economic interaction among nations.
 It is in this direction that globalization can be argued to be a phenomenon of capital mobility.
 It is this aspect to the definition that brings the concept of economic globalization.

 The concept of economic globalization is manifesting in the global nature of the market, increased role of multinational companies, rapid spread of information technologies, investments and the speeding up of global economic integration with the inter-regional organisations, taking the lead.
 The internet diplomacy under economic globalization has turned the world into a global village speeding up communication among countries, facilitating contacts and expanding international exchanges.
-Economies based on different values and social systems are now more closely inter-connected and many non-State actors like transnational corporations have emerged on the international stage.40 government by intimidation and secondly as a policy intended to strike with terror those against whom it is adopted, the employment of methods of intimidation, the act terrorizing or condition of being terrorized.41 It could be described as the use of, or the threat of violence to pursue political ends.
-It often involves a small group, united around a particular cause unleashing violence against society in order to frighten the populace, demoralize the leadership, and achieve set political goals.42 Terrorist act have existed long in the history of mankind, but post war terrorism can be said to have been in the late 1960s and has continued, on and off.
+Economies based on different values and social systems are now more closely inter-connected and many non-State actors like transnational corporations have emerged on the international stage.40

+16. Terrorism: The New Lexicon Webster Dictionary defined terrorism as the policy of using acts inspiring terror as a method of ruling or of conducting political opposition.
+The Oxford English Dictionary sees it, first as government by intimidation and secondly as a policy intended to strike with terror those against whom it is adopted, the employment of methods of intimidation, the act terrorizing or condition of being terrorized.
+It could be described as the use of, or the threat of violence to pursue political ends.
+It often involves a small group, united around a particular cause unleashing violence against society in order to frighten the populace, demoralize the leadership, and achieve set political goals.
+Terrorist act have existed long in the history of mankind, but post war terrorism can be said to have been in the late 1960s and has continued, on and off.
 Since the end of the cold war in the late 1980s, the world has witnessed the emergence of new security challenges of terrorist acts, hinged on transnational threats and national vulnerabilities.